audiomuze/tagminder/README.md

 # Introduction

 tagminder is comprised of two Python scripts.
 One imports audio metadata from underlying audio files into a dynamically created SQLite database and can export metadata back to the underlying files.
-The other processes the imported metadata in order to correct anomalies and enrich the metadata where possible.
+The other processes the imported metadata in the SQLite database in order to correct anomalies and enrich the metadata where possible.

 It enables you to affect mass updates / changes using SQL and ultimately write those changes back to the underlying files.
 It leverages the [puddletag](https://github.com/puddletag/puddletag) codebase to read/write tags so you need to either install puddletag, or at least pull it from the git repo to be able to access its code, specifically puddletag/puddlestuff/audioinfo.